cloudnativetrainings/trainings/kubernetes_fundamentals/05_replicasets/README.md

 cat replicaset.yaml
 kubectl create -f replicaset.yaml
 ```
 >Find and fix the two issues in there.
+Note, that you haven't finished this section until the pod of the ReplicaSet is in Running state.

 ## Take a look at the number of Pods